rabayarabu/react-chat-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank FreeCodeCamp(https://www.freecodecamp.org/news/building-a-real-time-chat-app-with-reactjs-and-firebase/) for providing this documentation.
+I would like to thank <a href="https://www.freecodecamp.org/news/building-a-real-time-chat-app-with-reactjs-and-firebase/">FreeCodeCamp</a> for providing this documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>